 Prospecting rights and mining rights are obtained by means of an application submitted in prescribed form to the Regional Manager of the DMR in the province or region where the proposed mining operation is to take place.
 The application must be submitted online, must be accompanied by the prescribed application fee and must be motivated by means of detailed documents describing the manner in which the applicant proposes to conduct the prospecting or mining operations in question and comply with the other requirements set out in the legislation.
 These documents include, for example:

-- c a social and labour plan, indicating how the mine will contribute to the sustainable socio-economic development and empowerment of its workers, surrounding communities and labour-sending areas; and
+- a social and labour plan, indicating how the mine will contribute to the sustainable socio-economic development and empowerment of its workers, surrounding communities and labour-sending areas; and

 Prospecting rights and mining rights are generally subject to conditions that are little more than restatements of the legal principles applicable to these rights in terms of the legislation.
 The most important of these terms and conditions include (in the case of a mining right) the duration of the right, the payment of royalties to the state, the black economic empowerment requirements under the MPRDA, limitations on the transferability of the right and the undertakings made in terms of the mining work programme, the social and labour plan and the environmental management programme.
 In some cases, statutory conditions are further circumscribed by the terms and conditions of a specific right.
 For example, some mining rights are subject to a limitation on the transfer of any shares (not only a controlling interest) in the holder (whereas the MPRDA only limits the transferability of a controlling interest in the holder).
 Many commentators believe these conditions are ultra vires and therefore invalid.
 However, they are seldom if ever tested in South African courts.

-Mining rights are protected through various means.
+Mining rights are protected by various means.
 For example, interfering with the lawful mining activities of the holder of a valid mining right constitutes an offence under the MPRDA and may be punishable by imprisonment or the imposition of a fine.
 The DMR further maintains a public registry of all prospecting and mining rights, so that the public is deemed to have knowledge of the existence and extent of all prospecting and mining rights.
 In civil law, the holder of a mining right may obtain an interdict (injunction) prohibiting all third parties, including a landowner, from hindering or interfering with its mining activities, and may enforce its rights against any third parties.

-At the moment, there is no special restriction on the surface rights or mining rights that may be acquired by foreign parties, save to note that all mining rights are subject to the requirement that historically disadvantaged South Africans (HDSA)must have at least 25 per cent plus one vote participation in the economic benefit and voting rights of the holder of a mining right.
+At the moment, there is no special restriction on the surface rights or mining rights that may be acquired by foreign parties, save to note that all mining rights are subject to the requirement that historically disadvantaged South Africans (HDSAs) must have at least 25 per cent plus one vote participation in the economic benefit and voting rights of the holder of a mining right.

 iii Additional permits and licences